The Best Explanation For How Humans Populated The Earth Is Finally Here And It's Blowing Everyone's Mind

 Mistake #4: “Humans only moved out of Africa once.”

 Genetic and archaeological evidence now points to multiple waves of dispersal.
-There were earlier, failed migrations of Homo sapiens into the Levant around 120,000 years ago, and later successful ones.
+Still, there were earlier, failed migrations of Homo sapiens into the Levant around 120,000 years ago, and later successful ones.
 The story isn’t a single exodus; it’s a series of pulses, retreats, and re-expansions, shaped by climate shifts and changing sea levels.

 Conclusion: What the Journey Teaches Us